TotalMilk90/gorgon/gorgon/readme-gorgon.txt

--Added new encounters to "The Traveler's Gem" and "Borland's Spicy Secret" -Added new area "The Fighting Pits" accessed via the Gorgon's Eye hideout -Added new area "The Black Market" accessed via the Baldur's Gate thieves guild -Added more background NPCs to the Gorgon's Eye hideout -Added various quest items and a new weapon "Blackjack" -Added new thief traps as useable items
+-Added new encounters to "The Traveler's Gem" and "Borland's Spicy Secret" -Added new area "The Fighting Pits" accessed via the Gorgon's Eye hideout -Added new area "The Black Market" accessed via the Baldur's Gate thieves guild -Added new portraits to all characters
+-Added more background NPCs to the Gorgon's Eye hideout -Added City Watch officers throughout Beregost
+-Added various new items
+-Added new thief traps as useable items
 -Added NPC interjections
--Moved guild vendors and Danika(now Naga) to the Black Market area -Revised quest progression
+-Moved previous guild vendors and Danika(now Naga) to the Black Market area -Revised quest progression
 -Revised all dialog
 -Adjusted reward for weekly guild profits
--Adjusted reward for "No Honor Among Thieves" -Adjusted "Bombs over Beregost" fight to play nicer with SCS -Nerfed Kerykeion weapons
+-Adjusted reward for "No Honor Among Thieves" -Adjusted "Bombs over Beregost" fight to play nicer with SCS -Nerfed various weapons
+-Fixed Counterfiet Coin quest item
 -Fixed "Thief's Compendium" books to grant correct bonuses -Fixed missing icon for "Kerykeion: Medusa's Bite" -Fixed and revised journal entries and item descriptions